Identifying Distributional Perspective Differences from Colingual Groups: Experiments

-We binarize the ground truth ($>0.5 = 1)$ of our experiments for the easiness of data collection.
-Here 0 represents that a culture tends to disagree with the statement, while 1 indicates a culture tends to agree with the statement.
-For Wikipedia sentences, which we use for training and in-domain evaluation as shown in Section \ref{sec:exp}, the sentences originally selected from Wikipedia are Positive (1) while the one we modified algorithmically are Negative (0).
+We binarize the ground truth (with 0.5 as threshold) for the simplicity of data collection.
+Here 0 represents that a colingual group tends to maintain an opposite perspective, while 1 indicates a group tends to agree with the claim.
+For Wikipedia sentences, which we use for training and in-domain evaluation, the sentences originally selected from Wikipedia are positive (1) while the one we modified algorithmically are negative (0).